Garrett Hardin

-Garrett James Hardin (April 21, 1915 – September 14, 2003) was an American ecologist and microbiologist.
-He focused his career on the issue of human overpopulation, and is best known for his exposition of the tragedy of the commons in a 1968 paper of the same title in Science, which called attention to "the damage that innocent actions by individuals can inflict on the environment".
+Garrett James Hardin (April 21, 1915 – September 14, 2003) was an American ecologist, microbiologist, and white nationalist best known for the concept of the tragedy of the commons.

+Hardin focused his career on human overpopulation, holding anti-immigrant and racist positions on race and eugenics.
+In 1968, Hardin wrote a paper titled "The Tragedy of the Commons" in Science about "the damage that innocent actions by individuals can inflict on the environment."
 He is also known for Hardin's First Law of Human Ecology: "We can never do merely one thing.
 Any intrusion into nature has numerous effects, many of which are unpredictable."

-Hardin held hardline anti-immigrant positions as well as positions on race and eugenics that have led multiple sources to label him a white nationalist.
-The Southern Poverty Law Center described his publications as "frank in their racism and quasi-fascist ethnonationalism".
+The Southern Poverty Law Center described Hardin's publications as "frank in their racism and quasi-fascist ethnonationalism."

-Biography
+Early career

 Hardin received a BS in zoology from the University of Chicago in 1936 and a PhD in microbiology from Stanford University in 1941 where his dissertation research addressed symbiosis among microorganisms.
 Moving to the University of California, Santa Barbara in 1946, he served there as Professor of Human Ecology from 1963 until his (nominal) retirement in 1978.
 He was among the first members of the Society for General Systems Research.

-Major works and positions
+Neomalthusian approach

 A major focus of his career, and one to which he returned repeatedly, was the issue of human overpopulation.
 This led to writings on controversial subjects such as advocating abortion rights, which earned him criticism from the political right, and advocating strict limits to all immigration, which earned him criticism from the political left.
 In his essays, he also tackled subjects such as conservation and creationism.

-He was also a proponent of eugenics; his membership in the American Eugenics Society dates to 1956, and Hardin served as a director from 1971 to 1974 (the American Eugenics Society changed its name to the Society for the Study of Social Biology in 1973).
+Hardin is known for what some call Hardin's First Law of Human Ecology: "We can never do merely one thing.
+Any intrusion into nature has numerous effects, many of which are unpredictable."